mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ## Timeline

 - Oct.
-3, 2023 - I sign engagement letter with Quiet Light.
+3, 2023 - I sign an engagement letter with Quiet Light.
 - Oct.
 17, 2023 - Quiet Light lists TinyPilot on their website.
 - Dec.
 15, 2023 - I have my first conversation with Scott.
 - Jan.
 16, 2023 - I receive the first LOI.
 - Jan.
-23, 2024 - I sign LOI with target close date of April 16.
+23, 2024 - I sign the LOI with target close date of April 16.
 - Feb.
-23, 2024 - I get first draft of the APA.
+23, 2024 - I get the first draft of the APA.
 - March 7th, 2024 - Lender approves the loan.
 - March 20th, 2024 - Scott and I finalize the APA.
 - March 25th, 2024 - Lender finishes legal review and submits loan package to SBA.
-- April 3rd, 2024 - Lender notifies buyer of SBA approval, suggests a closing date of April 12th.
+- April 3rd, 2024 - Lender notifies buyer of SBA approval and suggests a closing date of April 12th.
-- April 12th, 2024 - We sign final legal agreements, I receive payment.
+- April 12th, 2024 - We sign final legal agreements, and I receive payment.

 ## What's next?

 My wife and I are expecting our first child in August, so that's been the main thing I'm preparing for.
 I'm trying to keep plans loose until I see what my life is like with a baby.

-In the short-term, I'm looking for simple projects that I can step away from abruptly when the baby arrives.
+In the short term, I'm looking for simple projects that I can step away from abruptly when the baby arrives.
 Beyond that, I'd like to find a way to build a virtuous cycle between my blog and my business.
 I'd love it if I could write about what I'm interested in, the writing brings people to my business, and the business funds the time I spend writing.

 If you're a reader of my blog, let me know what you're interested in seeing me do next, and maybe I'll do it: